TESTIMONIALS

 As song 170 proclaims, we are a gentle, angry people.
 We are a justice seeking people.
 The activities of the Social Responsibility Committee and, indeed, the other committees and groups that sustain and nurture us as a liberal religious community exist as the consequence of our giving.
 UCM depends on the many gifts it receives; gifts of time, gifts of wisdom and the generous financial gifts of the members of this congregation.

-1) respect the life and dignity of every person
+The inherent worth and dignity of every person